mahmoudkarieem/Cinema-Vault/README.md

 - Get detailed information about movies, including **cast**, **ratings**, and **synopsis**.
 - **Seamless UI** built with **Jetpack Compose**.
 - **Real-time data** with **Retrofit** and **Coil** for image loading.
+- Offline Mode using Room Database for storing favorite movies and viewing them without an internet connection.

 ## Dependencies